vgbs/dsp-documentation/idm/developer-documentation.md

 its [client-id and client-secret](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/), receives an access token and typically creates a server-side session where the access token is stored.
 It then sends back the sessionId to the frontend.
 The frontend doesn't have to handle refresh or access tokens.

+### Bearer-Only Clients

+In addition to standard OAuth2 clients for web applications, we support bearer-only clients designed to secure APIs and backend services.
+Bearer-only clients act as resource servers: they validate incoming access tokens but do not initiate their own authentication or authorization flows.
+When to Use Bearer-Only Clients

+Bearer-only clients are ideal for scenarios such as:

+- Backend APIs that need to verify access tokens issued by a central SSO provider
+- Microservices serving protected resources and not managing user authentication directly
+- Service-to-service communication where the caller already possesses a valid access token

+Unlike regular clients, bearer-only clients do not require redirect URIs or client secrets since they do not perform OAuth2 authorization flows.
+Their role is strictly to validate bearer tokens presented in API requests—this validation happens entirely within your API, using Keycloak’s public keys and configuration.

+Keycloak’s responsibility is to issue tokens; your API is responsible for verifying the tokens’ authenticity, validity, and claims (such as audience and expiration).
+Regular (standard) OAuth2 clients initiate authentication flows and require additional configuration (redirect URIs, secrets) for user login and token acquisition.
+Bearer-only clients, in contrast, are strictly for token validation, streamlining the security process for APIs and backend services.

 ## SSO Adapters